hudsonrio/hudsonrio.github.io/_posts/2016-7-14-Titantic_Features_Bagging_and_More.md

 This analysis did not include an implementation of a Support Vector Machine model, but this is undoubtedly a technique I would add in future research.

 Finally, I would spend time 'pruning' my decision tree models, passing optional parameters into my bagging tree model using grid search.
-For all these revision, please check out my final model submission to Kaggle!

 ## Conclusion